javierriveracastro/betteroll-swade/README.md

 # Documentation
-The read will be updated.
+This readme will be updated.
 Meanwhile you can use this link: https://javierriveracastro.github.io/betteroll-swade/